Yuchunchen/CHMminer/README.md

-# CHMminer
+# CHMminer (Chinese Herb Map miner
-## Chinese Herb Map miner - Analysis, Visualiztion and knowledge Sharging platform for big data in Chinese Medicine
+Analysis, Visualiztion and knowledge Sharging platform for big data in Chinese Medicine

-## Introduction ##
-Traditional Chinese Medicine (TCM), an traditional medicine originates from ancient China with a history of more than 5000 years, is widely used in Taiwan.
-A majority (> 60%) of Taiwanese used TCM for their illness in conjunction with the so-called western medcicine.
-In Taiwan, 40 millions of TCM had been made by Taiwan's residents and 2 billions Chinese herb had been prescribed in a year.
-These prescriptions were encrpyted and release by Taiwan's goverment as the largest Chinese herb prescription database in the world.

-[Chinses Herb Map (CHM)]() had been used to present the relationship among Chinese herbs that presribed by the Chinese medicine physician.
-Our team had published lots of articles used CHM previously.

-The aim of this project is to provide an analysis and knowledege sharing platform for such a large database.
-Chinese medicine physicians,

-`[Chinese version 中文版本]`
+### Scientific publications
+- Presentation
+- Tsai PJ, Lin YH, Chen JL, Yang SH, Chen YC, Chen HY (2017) Identifying Chinese herbal medicine network for endometriosis: implications from a population-based database in Taiwan  (子宮內膜異位中醫處方網路分析) Evidence-based Complementary and Alternative Medicine 2017

+### More inforation
+Please refer to our [wiki](https://github.com/Yuchunchen/CHMminer/wiki) for more information.

+### Acknowledgement ###
+The project is mainly suppoted by the Ministry of Science and Technology, Taiwan, R.O.C. under Grant No. MOSTXXXXXXX.
+We would like to thank National Center for High-performance Computing (NCHC) of National Applied Research Laboratories (NARLabs) of Taiwan for providing computational resources and storage resources.